BoasLee/csv-anonymizer/README.md

 # csv-anonymizer
-This program will anonymize any csv file.
+This program anonymizse any csv file.